Leasehold vs Freehold: What’s the Difference?

 Millions of homeowners around the country have heard of the terms, leasehold and freehold but what do they mean?
 In simple terms, freehold is where you own the property and the grounds it stands on for an unlimited amount of time.
 Leasehold is where you own the property but not the grounds it stands on.
-In today’s guide, we will take a look at these terms and what they mean to any new house purchase.
+In today’s guide, we will take a look at these terms and what they mean when you are buying a new home.

 What is a leasehold?